rehive/docs-portal/content/platform/releases/deprecation_timeline.md

 1. Remove the `password1` and `password2` fields from the register endpoints.
     - Use the `password` field instead.
 Handle double password value confirmation on the frontend instead.
 2. Remove the `new_password1` and `new_password2` fields from the password reset confirm and passowrd change endpoints:
-    - Use the `password` field instead.
+    - Use the `new_password` field instead.
 Handle double password value confirmation on the frontend instead.
 3. Remove the `allow_overdrafts` field from the company settings.
     - Developers and administratrs should instead configure specific overdrafts via tier limits.